 - And countless other circumstances

-Semi-trucks sheer power and weight makes them one of the most deadliest weapons on the road.
+Semi-trucks sheer power and weight make them one of the deadliest weapons on the road.
 Even an accident at a slow speed can cause devastating results.

 How much does a semi-truck weigh?

 The average weight of a semi-truck is around 80,000 pounds and usually weigh 30-35 times more than the average car, however, different factors can cause this number to vary.
 The weight of a commercial truck depends on several things:

 The average length of a semi-truck is between 71 and 73 feet (this includes both the cab and the trailer).

 The amount/weight of cargo the truck is transporting:

 The average weight of a semi-truck’s load is between 70,000 and 80,000 pounds.